-If elected, would you support legislation that would help states and local school districts reduce their class size, provide professional development and supports for teachers and other school staff - particularly for staff working in schools serving high numbers of disadvantaged students.
+If elected, would you support legislation that would help states and local school districts reduce their class size provide professional development and supports for teachers and other school staff - particularly for staff work schools serving high numbers of disadvantaged students.
+Yes, but see above answer.

-If elected would you support proposals to increase federal support for school repair, construction and modernization projects at local prevailing wages?
+If elected would you support proposals to increase federal support for school repair, construction and modern projects at local prevailing wages?
+Yes, but only if it isn't used to offset reductions in state funding for these projects.